DavidSchirduan/DavidSchirduan.github.io/_games/bone-marshes.md

 The Bone Marshes is a three part adventure module, each of which can be run separately or consecutively.
 Each part provides 2-4 sessions of gameplay.

 **Part I**: The marshes burn from constant daylight.
-The sun still rises and sets, but daylight remains constant, sun or no. The mage Azimech recently discovered this terrible situation and has put out a call for adventurers to map safe routes through the flaming swamp.
+The sun never sets!
+The mage Azimech recently discovered this terrible situation and has put out a call for adventurers to map safe routes through the flaming swamp.

 **Part II**: After the caravan has arrived (thanks to your mapping skills), Azimech needs you to head back out and discover the source of the constant daylight.